gertvermeersch/vat-guard-woocommerce/languages/README.md

 # VAT Guard for WooCommerce - Translations

-This directory contains translation files for VAT Guard for WooCommerce plugin.
+This directory contains translation files for EU VAT Guard for WooCommerce plugin.

 ## Available Languages